Hypercubed/DEIVA/readme.md

 ### Detailed example on generating DESeq2 and edgeR-based input files

-See this git repository, reproducibe and documented, describing how the example inut files for DEIVA have been generated:
+See this git repository, describing how the example input files for DEIVA have been generated:

 https://github.com/antonkratz/genome-research-edgeR-DESeq2.git